gprMax/GSoC/project-ideas-2025.md

 ## 1. AI Chatbot for support

-The aim of the project is to develop an AI chatbot that can handle basic questions and enquiries about gprMax.

-We currently have a vibrant user community that engage with the development team through our [GitHub issue tracker](https://github.com/gprMax/gprMax/issues) and our [Google group](https://groups.google.com/g/gprmax).
-This project will consider harvesting question and answer data from our Google group to train an AI chatbot that can provide automated responses to basic support questions about gprMax.
+This project will build upon the work done in the previous GSoC where an AI chatbot was developed capable of answering questions and assisting on building models with gprMax.
+For more information you can check the following [link]{https://github.com/eddieleejw/gprmax_chatbot}.

+The developed chatbot is based on ChatGPT from OpenAI, therefore it is not free.
+The current project will aim at building light chatbots using open-source LLMs such as Lama and Deepsheek, in order to provide a free and computatinally cheap chatbot for gprMax.

+Moreover, the next generation of gprMax AI chatbots will be capable of building models automatically based on some given instructions.
+We currently have a [set of gprMax commands]{https://huggingface.co/datasets/IraGia/gprMax_Train} that we can use to fine-tune open-source LLMs.

+To summarise, this project will aim at building AI chatbots based on open-source LLMs, and fine-tune them not only to answer questions related to gprMax, but also to automatically build full gprMax models based on simple and intuitive instrustions by the user.

-**Expected outcomes:** A functional AI chatbot that can handle basic gprMax support queries.
+**Expected outcomes:** A functional AI chatbot based on open-source LLMs capable of automatically developing gprMax models using simple written commands.

 **Skills required:** Python, machine learning